isomerpages/mse/news/-parliament-Q-&-A/_posts/2022-11-07-written-reply-to-pq-on-best-practice-guide-for-environmentally-friendly-events.md

 file_url:
 description:
 ---
-#### Written Reply to Parliamentary Question on the Rest Practice Guide for organising Environmentally-Friendly Events by Ms Grace Fu, Minister for Sustainability and the Environment
+#### Written Reply to Parliamentary Question on the Best Practice Guide for organising Environmentally-Friendly Events by Ms Grace Fu, Minister for Sustainability and the Environment

 **Ms He Ting Ru:** To ask the Minister for Sustainability and the Environment following the recent release of the best practice guide for organising Environmentally-Friendly Events (a) whether all Government-organised or linked Meetings, Incentives, Conferences and Exhibitions (MICE) events will be expected to adhere to the guide; (b) what other concrete steps will be taken to de-carbonise such events; and (c) how will their efforts be measured for success.